-- the Northern Beaches Council pursue through tender the commercial installation and operation of an Ingleside Precinct microgrid system
+That Ingleside be Microgrid ready, and that The Northern Beaches Council pursue through tender the commercial installation and operation of an Ingleside Precinct microgrid system.

 Summary Comments on the Draft Ingleside Strategy and Associated Documents

 As detailed below, NSW Government energy and planning policies contain numerous objectives towards a sustainable energy and climate change future for NSW.